pqrkchqps/diehard-dot-fund-school/README.md

 <br/>Workshop runsheets and training guides.

 **[Inspiration](inspiration.html)**
-<br/>Articles, podcasts and videos from the cutting edge of collaborative organising.
+<br/>Articles, podcasts, and videos from the cutting edge of collaborative organising.

 ---